 A twenty-first century technological wonder knocked out by one of Edison’s simplest inventions from 1879.

-On hindsight it was not at all suited for the wattage with which it was labeled as it had partly melted its plastic fittings as well as the power cables all the way to the light switch.
+On hindsight it was not at all suited for the wattage with which it was labelled, as it had partly melted its plastic fittings, as well as the power cables all the way to the light switch.
 It finally got to the point where it started to blow fuses and thus draw attention to itself.

 And here I was seriously starting to doubt my own computer skills.